jairwinF2023/MusselModels/README.md

 3. QuickCropper

    QuickCropper provides a pretrained model that is able to extract images from a larger image if it is above a given threshold of certainty.
-This model does not
+This model does not guarantee that all the images extracted will be the same shape due to items on edges.

 A recommendation prior to continuing this problem would be to look into MNIST classification for an introductory base for those unfamiliar with Pytorch.
 A modified version that addresses rotation and skewness of items can be found here: https://github.com/jairwinF2023/STAT4744Final